roblillack/tack/tack.1.md

 `name`
 : Overrides the name of the page which is usually derived automatically from the directory name.

+`posts_limit`
+: For ordered or floating pages, this setting can be used to specify the number of `posts` to provide in the rendering context.
+By default, all posts would be listed.

 `tags`
 : If the page is a post, you can specify a list of tags to assign to this page here.
 If the page is not a post, setting this variable to `true` will make this page the tag index (see TAGGING POSTS below).